Graph Clustering with Graph Neural Networks: Experiments

-To generate $s$-dimensional features, we first generate feature memberships from $k_f$ cluster labels.
+\spara{ADC-SBM feature generation.} We generate feature memberships from $k_f$ cluster labels.
 For graph clustering GNNs that operate both on edges and node features, it is important to examine performance on data where feature clusters diverge from or segment the graph clusters: thus potentially $k_f\ne k$.
 We examine cases where feature memberships \emph{match}, \emph{group}, or \emph{nest} the graph memberships, as illustrated in Figure~\ref{fig:synthetic-illustration}.
 With feature memberships in-hand, we generate $k$ zero-mean feature cluster centers from a $s$-multivariate normal with covariance matrix $\sigma_c^2\cdot \mI_{s\times s}$.
 Then, for feature cluster $i\leq k_f$, we generate its features from a $s$-multivariate normal with covariance matrix $\sigma^2\cdot \mI_{s\times s}$.
 Note that the ratio $\sigma^2_c/\sigma^2$ controls the expected value of the classical between/within-sum-of-squares of the clusters.

 The above paragraphs describe a single generation of our synthetic benchmark model, the ADC-SBM.
-To explore robustness, we define a ``default'' ADC-SBM, and explore model parameters in a range around the defaults.
+To study model robustness, we define ``default'' ADC-SBM parameters, and explore model parameters in a range around the defaults.
 We configure our default model as follows: we generate graphs with $n=1,000$ nodes grouped in $k=4$ clusters, and $s=32$-dimensional features grouped in $k_f=4$ matching feature clusters with $\sigma=1$ intra-cluster center variance and $\sigma_c=3$ cluster center variance.
-We try to model real-world graphs' degree distribution with $d=20$ average degree and $d_{out}=2$ average inter-cluster degree with power law parameters $d_{min}=2, d_{max}=4, \alpha=2$.
+We mimic real-world graphs' degree distribution with $d=20$ average degree and $d_{out}=2$ average inter-cluster degree with power law parameters $d_{min}=2, d_{max}=4, \alpha=2$.
 In total, we consider 6 different scenarios, as described in Table~\ref{tab:synthetic-scenarios}.

+\mpara{Results.} \ant{We split the presentation of results for neural methods (Figure~\ref{fig:synthetic-results-pooling}) and other baselines (Figure~\ref{fig:synthetic-results-baselines}) for the ease of understanding.
+Overall, end-to-end graph pooling methods outperform multi-step baselines by a wide margin. \thiswork demonstrates overwhelming superiority over all baselines, with the most significant improvements over other pooling methods.
+MinCut pooling suffers from the presence of even the weak noise in the graph (Scenario~1) or in the features (Scenario~2).
+Moreover, it is susceptible to both nested and grouped features (Scenarios~3~and~4), while \thiswork and DiffPool are less sensitive to these variations.
+Both DiffPool and MinCutPool are dependent on the sparsity level and degree homogeneity of the graph --- DiffPool performs better on denser graphs while MinCutPool shows the opposite picture. }